kowainik/learn4haskell/README.md

  * Interesting challenges
  * Fun!

-Honestly this seems like a pretty rad deal!
+Honestly, this seems like a pretty rad deal!

 ## So how do I get started?